 Passes for these limited spaces can be prepaid by calling Phil Parker at 1-800-461-6366 ext.
 202.

-No one is allowed to park in the middle of Lot “B” in the winter months, as it interferes with snow removal.
+No one is allowed to park in the middle of Lot “B”, these spots have been permanently removed.

-b) The Lower Parking Lot “A” has spaces available for, residence students, staff and faculty at Huntington University.
-Overnight parking is not permitted in Lot “A”, unless permission is granted by the Dean of Residence.
+b) The Lower Parking Lot “A” has spaces available for, residence students and staff at Huntington University.

 Parking at Huntington is restricted, and Laurentian Security will be issuing tickets for any violations of parking rules and regulations.
 Unauthorized vehicles may also be towed away at the owner’s expense.

-Visitors may purchase a permit from the Residence Supervisor and Proctors, and must park in (Upper) Lot B.
+Visitors may purchase a permit from the Residence Supervisor and Proctors, and must park in (Lower) Lot A.

 Single and Corner Rooms: Room draws for single and corner rooms; will take place on a point-system basis for each year a person lives in Huntington, he or she will receive one point.
 The room draw will be scheduled by the Residence Supervisor, and students with the most points will have first choice.